 MY IMPRESSIONS OF THIS BOOK:

-My rating for this is a B.
+My rating for this is an A.